bvlj/android_vendor_lineage_health/docs/product_document.md

 ## Compatibility

-HealthMod uses standard Android features that are supposed to work across all GMS-certified devices and all devices running official LineageOS builds (with the exception of custom SELinux context for non-LineageOS devices except those that include such rules at build time).
+CareCache uses standard Android features that are supposed to work across all GMS-certified devices and all devices running official LineageOS builds (with the exception of custom SELinux context for non-LineageOS devices except those that include such rules at build time).
-HealthMod is also ensured to not break any compatibility with the Android CDD as it's tested on GMS-certified production builds as well by an external trusted 3rd-party.
+CareCache is also ensured to not break any compatibility with the Android CDD as it's tested on GMS-certified production builds as well by an external trusted 3rd-party.
-HealthMod is currently built with minSdk 27 (Android 8.1) and targetSdk 29 (Android 10, soon to be upgraded to 30 / Android 11).
+CareCache is currently built with minSdk 27 (Android 8.1) and targetSdk 29 (Android 10, soon to be upgraded to 30 / Android 11).
-Theoretically it's possible to install the HealthMod on any device running Android 8.1+.
+Theoretically it's possible to install the  CareCache Mod on any device running Android 8.1+.

 # Persona